nixiieee/encoder-for-rag-chatbot/README.md

 This is a R&D project on developing a RAG-model chatbot for techsupport for telecommunications company.
 The project focues on developing encoder, performing various experiments on loss function and context understanding.

 The main model which was used for the experiments is BERT (tuned on Russian datasets).
-Context understanding is implemented by concatenating last 6 messages of the user.
+Context understanding is implemented by concatenating last n messages of the user.

 Losses (used in experiments):

 - Triplet loss
-- Softmax Margin loss - $\alpha$, a constant hyperparameter is added in a formula
+- Softmax Margin loss, where $\alpha$, a constant hyperparameter is added in a formula
 - Softmax Margin loss + relevance score ($r_i$, retrieved from outer scorer model).
 Relevance score is added just like margin $\alpha$.

+The best performance was reached with Softmax Margin loss and the context window of last 6 messages.

 ## Dataset